MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Colin Wright : e's in a twist

-Colin demonstrates several ways to derive Euler's identity (e<sup>iπ</sup>=-1) - inluding square roots, simple algebra, and a step in an odd direction.
+Colin demonstrates several ways to derive Euler's identity (e<sup>iπ</sup>=-1) - including square roots, simple algebra, and a step in an odd direction.

 ## SUNDAY